prparikh02/A-Star-Grid-Search/README.md

 # A-Star-Grid-Search
-Rutgers CS 520 Assignment 1 - Heuristic Search using Information from Many Heuristics
+Heuristic Search on a Grid-World using Information from Many Heuristics